-- The Cast device is a low-power device with memory, CPU and GPU limitations, so the receiver application should be as lightweight as possible.
+- The Cast device is a low-power device with memory, CPU and GPU limitations, so the Web Receiver application should be as lightweight as possible.

-Given the nature of the Cast interaction model, tabs, windows or popups cannot be created in the receiver app, nor can the receiver app directly accept user input, such as taps or swipes.
-For example, the receiver app can display a pause button, but cannot receive a user's tap — instead, the user must tap on the sender's pause button.
-In this way, all actions on the application must be triggered from a sender application.
+- For Chromecast and Chromecast built-in interaction models, tabs, windows or popups can be created in both the Web Receiver or sender app, as well as directly accept user input, such as taps or swipes.
+For example, the Web Receiver app on a docked tablet or display can display a pause button and receive a user's tap.
+In this way, all actions on the application must be triggered from either a Web Receiver or sender application.

-The Cast receiver is a Chrome browser optimized for video playback.
+- The Web Receiver is a Chrome browser optimized for video playback.
 As such, WebGL and Chrome Native Client (NaCL) are not currently supported, nor are Chrome extensions.

 <video>tags, or multiple audio tracks using the WebAudio API.
 Only one video element may be active in the DOM at any time.
 Additionally, video compositing, manipulation, transformations, rotations or zooming are not supported.

 Keep the following in mind as you develop your user interface.

 Web Receiver interface: